-Ex ‘Teen Mom 2’ Star Jenelle Evans Posts New Pics For Eyebrow Kit, Fans Immediately Spot They’re Old Photos
+‘Teen Mom 2’ Star Jenelle Evans Posts New Pics For Eyebrow Kit, Fans Immediately Spot That They’re Old Photos

 “These pics were from 2 years ago,” another user stated.

 Jenelle’s recent photos for her brand have generated backlash: fans have seemed to feel that Jenelle has wonky eyebrows, although today didn’t showcase that.
-Then again, the snaps aren’t new ones.
+Then again, the snaps aren’t new.

 Jenelle shot to fame on MTV’s 16 and Pregnant before becoming a core member of Teen Mom 2.
-The star left the franchise earlier this year following a high-profile allegation that husband David Eason had shot and killed the family dog Nugget.
+The star left the franchise earlier this year following a high-profile allegation that husband David Eason had shot and killed the family dog, Nugget.
 Jenelle has remained in the public eye since her exit, although it’s safe to say that Jenelle’s headline-making since her departure has been raising eyebrows – literally.

 Fans wishing to see more of Jenelle should follow her Instagram.